An estimation of the stability and the localisability functions of multistable processes: Model

 Note that when the function $\alpha$ is constant, then \eqref{msfm2} is just the Ferguson - Klass - LePage series representation of a stable random variable (see \cite{BJP,FK,LP1,LP2,JR} and \cite[Theorem 3.10.1]{ST} for specific properties of this representation).

 {\bf Multistable processes}

 Multistable processes are obtained by taking diagonals on $X$ defined in (\ref{msfm2}), {\it i.e.}

 Indeed, as shown in Theorems 3.3 and 4.5 of \cite{LGLV}, provided some conditions are satisfied both by $X$ and by the function $f$, $Y$ will be a localisable process whose local form is a stable process.
+We will always assume that $X(t,u)$ (as a process in $t$) is localisable at $u$ with exponent $H(u) \in (H_-,H_+) \subset (0,1)$, with local form $X'_u(t,u)$, and $u \mapsto H(u)$ is a $C^1$ function.

-The aim of this work is to estimate both functions of stability $\alpha$ and localisability $h$.
-Given one trajectory of a multistable process, we provide an estimator for each function and we obtain the convergence in all the spaces $L^p$ for the two estimators.
-We illustrate these convergences with two classical examples, the Levy multistable process and the Linear Multifractional Multistable Motion.
+We take as examples of multistable processes the ``multistable versions'' of some classical processes: the $\alpha$-stable L\'evy motion and the Linear Fractional Stable Motion.
+In the sequel, $M$ will denote a symmetric $\alpha$-stable ($ 0 < \alpha < 2$) random measure on $\bbbr$ with control measure Lebesgue measure ${\cal L}$.
+We will write